Spikesito/YTrack/subjects/groupie-tracker/tp-api.md

   you will have to:
  - request api
  - retrieve data
- - send it in strcuture
+ - send it in structure
  - put data on map
  - display data with map key.